Chapter 1

 An Airbnb co-host agreement assures you that everything will be in order during a stay.
 You and your co-host will know exactly what they have to do to run the vacation rental business smoothly.

-You can’t work with a co-host without a contract, so download our free Airbnb co-host agreement, which lays out everything for you, today.
-Divide and conquer managing your vacation rental business.
+You can’t work with a co-host without a contract, so download our free Airbnb co-host agreement template, which lays out everything for you, today.

 Disclaimer: Lodgify is an Airbnb Preferred Software Partner.
 This guide, including any claims or statements within, is solely from Lodgify and is not endorsed by, directly affiliated with, authorized, or sponsored by Airbnb in any way.